For me, sheltering in place began March 5 when family left Austin to spend some time in California and took the dogs and got stuck there.

 Maybe You Should Talk to Someone – Lori Gottlieb – This turned out to be a self-help/memoir.
 Maybe would have found a bit more interesting and memorable if it was more self-help and less memoir.
 Recommend? – If you want a little inside baseball about therapy and a therapist’s life.

-Dear Life – Alice Munro – Good examples of the Nobel Prize wining Canadian short story writer writing about people’s lives in Canada.
+Dear Life – Alice Munro – Good examples of the Nobel Prize winning Canadian short story writer writing about people’s lives in Canada.
 Compelling to read.
 This volume includes several stories that are autobiographical.
 Recommend? – Yes

 All Adults Here – Emma Stroub – Good story, well drawn characters.
 Much fun to read.
 Realizations and truths about a family — light-hearted.
 If there was such a thing — great beach reading.
 Recommend? – Yes